 - Do not attend the building if you are feeling unwell

 - Use the Check-in CBR app to register attendance where posted around the building.

 The ACT Government updates a list of exposure sites on its website each day.
 Please check this frequently.

-Further and more specific advice will be provided as it becomes available.
+Further and more specific advice will be sent to building occupants as it becomes available.